doougal/ATMEGA32U2-Rock-Paper-Scissors/README.md

 The UCFK4 was designed by Philipp Hof and Michael Hayes, and the implementation depends on multiple drivers, and utility programs.

 The UCFK4 has an ATmega32u2 microcontroller, a reset push button, a general-purpose pushbutton, a five-way navigation switch, a green LED that indicates if power is on, a user switchable blue LED, a seven by five dot-matrix display, an infrared LED, a 36 kHz infrared receiver, and a USB connector.
-The USB connector provides 5 V to run the microcontroller and to allow programs to be up-loaded.
+The USB connector provides 5 V to run the microcontroller and to allow programs to be uploaded.
 The ATmega32U2 microcontroller in the UCFK4 uses the AVR DFU bootloader.

 ###### Game README
 A copy of the [games's README](/docs/README.txt) on how to play: